Fund Accounting Salary Guide 2022

 • Unit pricing – calculating net asset values (NAV) of a fund, assessing accuracy, monitoring system flows and ensuring timely release of prices

-• Calculating distributions, and fund taxation including withholding taxes across different regimes such as Managed Investment Trusts (MITs)/Attribution Managed Investment Trust (AMITs)
+• Calculating distributions, and fund taxation including withholding taxes across different regimes such as Managed Investment Trusts (MITs)/Attribution Managed Investment Trusts (AMITs)

 • Computing for corporate actions such as stock splits, optional dividends, rights issues, share buybacks, management and performance fees